cyberbiont/vscode-profiles/README.md

 Creates new profile, based on already existing profile, and switches it on.
 All extensions from 'base' profile are copied over to the new profile.
+May be useful also for debugging your extensions - you can clone your current profile and then uninstall extensions one after another until you find the offending extension.

 ### delete